Family Violence Resource Kit

 For more information, visit www.victorianenergysaver.vic.gov.au

-DHHS plan, fund and deliver public housing for Victorians.
-They manage 32 local Housing Offices across the state that provides housing support to public housing tenants.
+The Department is responsible for the management of public housing, through 32 local Housing Offices across the state that provides housing support to public housing tenants.

 Apply for public housing: http://www.housing.vic.gov.au/apply-social-housing

 Housing Call Centre (24 hours): 13 11 72

 Housing Call Centre – email for tenant maintenance requests: email@example.com